Zvonko Milojević

-Zvonko Milojević (Звонко Милојевић; born August 30, 1971) is a retired Serbian football goalkeeper.
+Zvonko Milojević (Звонко Милојевић; born 30 August 1971) is a Serbian retired football goalkeeper.

 Club career

 Having made his first team debut for Red Star Belgrade at only 17 years of age in the return leg of the 1989-90 UEFA Cup matchup versus 1.
 FC Köln, his first years with the club were spent as a deputy to Stevan Stojanović.
 After Stojanović moved on in summer 1991 following the European Cup win, 20-year-old Milojević shared the goalkeeping load with Dragoje Leković who was brought in.
 The following year Milojević became the first choice goalie and continued as such until 1997 when he left.
 Afterward, he continued his career in Belgium where he played for Anderlecht and Lokeren.

-On November 15, 2007 Milojević was involved in a car accident in Germany in which he received severe injuries.
-As of today he's still recuperating and fighting to regain the strength needed to walk again.

 International career

-Milojević played for FR Yugoslavia from 1995 to 1997, making 10 appearances.
+On the national level, Milojević made his debut for FR Yugoslavia in a February 1995 Carlsberg Cup match against South Korea and earned a total of 10 caps (including one unofficial, no goals).His final international was at the 1997 Carlsberg Cup against a Hong Kong XI.

+Personal life

+On 15 November 2007 Milojević was involved in a car accident in Germany, when a Polish truck collided with his car while on the emergency lane.
+He received severe injuries and since spends his time in a wheelchair as he has been paralyzed from the waist down.